-- Become knowledgeable about the issue(s) and/or legislation that you want to discuss with your legislator.
+- Become knowledgeable about the issue(s) you want to discuss with your legislator.
 Keep your issues to a minimum (preferably one per communication). - Seek out information about the individual with whom you want to influence (committee assignments, positions on issues, bills supported in the past, etc.)